This chapter is about how to implement effective casework procedures.

 - State Revenue Office fees; and

-- Australian Securities & Investments Commission search fees.
+- Australian Securities and Investments Commission search fees.

 If you would like to see the current detailed rates of disbursements, please ask us.